burghenby/recipe-archive/recipes/dame_curtsey_book_of_recipes/chapter_2/canapes/sardine_canapes.md

 ## Directions - Original

 For sardine canapés, toast lightly diamond-shaped slices of stale bread and spread with a sardine mixture made as follows: Skin and bone six fine sardines, put them in a bowl and rub to a paste with a silver spoon.
 Add two tablespoonfuls of lemon juice, a few drops of Worcestershire sauce, a dash of paprika, two teaspoonfuls of chopped parsley, and four table spoonfuls of creamed butter.
-Garnish with a border of whites of hard-cooked eggs, finely chopped, and on top scatter shred ded olives
+Garnish with a border of whites of hard-cooked eggs, finely chopped, and on top scatter shredded olives